tcalmant/jsonrpclib/docs/server_async.rst

 Prepare the protocol handler
 ----------------------------

-The first step is the creation of the protocol handler:
+The first step is the creation of the protocol handler.
+It has the same API as the simple JSON-RPC/XML-RPC servers to register functions.

 .. code-block:: python